phcode-dev/phoenix-desktop/docs/appNotifications/readme.md

     The notification will be shown to all versions satisfying this.
 5. `PLATFORM`: A comma seperated list(no spaces) of all platforms in which the message will be shown. allowed values are: `mac,win,linux,allDesktop,firefox,chrome,safari,allBrowser,all`
-6. `USER_TYPE`: A comma seperated list(no spaces) of all user types in which the message will be shown. allowed values are: [`all`, `notLoggedIn`, `loggedIn`, `trial`, `paidSubscriber`].
+6. `USER_TYPE`: An array of all user types in which the message will be shown. allowed values are: [`all`, `notLoggedIn`, `loggedIn`, `trial`, `paidSubscriber`].
 This filter is only available in versions > 5, else it is ignored in older versions. combine with `FOR_VERSIONS` to filter based on user type.